 Income dividends declared by the Fund are reallocated at December 31 to ordinary income, capital gains, and return of capital to reflect their tax character.

-The tax character of distributions paid during the year ended March 31, 2014 and the year ended March 31, 2013, respectively, was as follows:
+During the year ended March 31, 2015 and the year ended March 31, 2014, no distributions were paid.